codiga/doc.codiga.io/docs/code-analysis/integration/integration-circle-ci.md

 ---
-id: integration-circle-ci
+id: circleci
-title: Codiga - CircleCI Integration for continuous monitoring of Code Quality
+title: CircleCI Integration
 sidebar_label: CircleCI
 description: Check your code quality with Codiga and CircleCI for 12+ languages and all code hosting platforms.
 Free 14 days trial.
 keywords: